 “The particular area I work in has given me the opportunity to help identify fraud waste and abuse in the health care industry,” McLouth said.
 “I’m also able to help younger staff develop their careers, pay it forward.”

-He joined Bland & Associates in 2007 and was named Manager in the Government Consulting department in 2014 and promoted to Director in 2017.
+He joined Bland & Associates in 2007 and was named Manager in the Government Consulting department in 2014, promoted to Director in 2017 and Partner in 2020.
 McLouth and his team primarily work on Medicare examinations and developing new audit procedures to help the government monitor new programs.
 The goal is to help the Centers for Medicare and Medicaid Services (CMS) identify fraud, waste and abuse and provide recommendations for process improvements.

 McLouth says his personal, professional goal is to provide reliable, timely and meaningful results and to help identify areas of improvement for his clients.